Board of Education

 Through its role of long-range policy development and other critical functions, the Board not only provides for the basic education of students in a safe environment, they work with administration and staff to offer the most effective education programs and district support services to achieve excellence in education.
 This provides an opportunity to develop each student's potential, to develop the unique capabilities of all students, and to instill knowledge and skills necessary for each student to be productive and adaptive in our changing world.

-The Board of Education holds regular meetings 12 times each year, generally on the second Monday of the month (January and April meetings, 3rd Monday).
-Unless otherwise noted, all meetings begin at 7 p.m. and are normally held in the Board Room of the Administration Building.
+The Board of Education holds regular meetings 12 times each year, generally on the second Monday of the month.
+Unless otherwise noted, all meetings begin at 7:00 p.m. and are held in the Board Room of the Administration Building or at the school building listed on the schedule below.

 Board of Education Meetings are also streamed on YouTube at the following link: